 - Market risk refers to the ever-changing business environment and how that environment affects how you do business.
 Examples of market risk include how online shopping has affected traditional retail businesses and how the internet has affected print newspapers.

 - Credit risk is the risk that comes from extending credit to a client who does not pay.
-This can disrupt your cash flow and reduce your profit.
+This can disrupt your and reduce your profit.

 - Liquidity risk refers to the inability of a company to quickly convert its assets to cash if a sudden need for cash exists.
 It also refers to a company’s inability to meet its financial obligations.